-The IFM Activity Area must include all areas contemplated for commercial timber harvest under the FMP, or a subset with an equivalent age distribution as the entire area contemplated for commercial harvest under the FMP.
+In order to ensure that the IFM Activity Area includes a balance between harvest and forest growth consistent with sustainable management as approved under the FMP (i.e. the Activity Area is not selected to only include recently harvested areas), the IFM Activity Area must include all areas contemplated for commercial timber harvest under the FMP, or a subset with an equivalent distribution of time since last harvest as the entire area contemplated for commercial harvest under the FMP.

-For Activity Areas that include a subset, project developers must submit the age class distribution for stands that have previously been harvested, separated by even aged vs. uneven aged management.
-Stands/forested areas that have not vet been harvested must be included as their own category within this analysis (see example below).
+For Activity Areas that include a subset, project developers must submit the distribution of time since last harvest for all stands that have previously been harvested, separated by even aged vs. uneven aged management.

+Stands/forested areas that have not yet been harvested must be presented as their own category but are excluded from the overall calculations (see example below).
 Even aged and uneven aged stands must be categorized separately (i.e. first separated by even aged and uneven aged management) by years since last harvest in 10-year intervals (i.e., 0-10 years, 11-20 years, etc.), and demonstrate that the percent hectares included in each 10-year harvest internal within the Activity Area is within 5% of the percent hectares for each 10-year harvest internal included in the entire harvest area under the FMP.
 See example below.
+If the forest conditions are not suitable for conducting this analysis, the project developer must present verifiable evidence (i.e. FMP, harvest permits etc.) to demonstrate that the area included in the Activity Area complies with the requirement to have a balance of harvest and growth within the Activity Area.
+Verifiers should apply professional judgment to confirm compliance with the requirement and/or contact the Reserve for project specific guidance.